 § 5-37.2-12.1.
 Examination requirements and issuance of license.

-(a) No person shall be licensed as a doctor of acupuncture and Oriental medicine unless he or she has passed the examination by the National Commission of Certification of Acupuncture and Oriental Medicine.
+(a) No person shall be licensed as a doctor of acupuncture and Oriental medicine unless he or she has passed the examination by the National Certification Commission for Acupuncture and Oriental Medicine or successor entity.

 (b) Before any applicant is eligible for licensure, he or she shall furnish satisfactory proof that he or she: